TheProdigyLeague/srvSoft_DevOps/README.md

     mv "${TEMP_PATH}" "${UNIT_PATH}" || failed "failed to copy unit file"

     # Recent Fedora based Linux (CentOS/Redhat) has SELinux enabled by default
-    # We need to restore security context on the unit file we added otherwise SystemD have no access to it.
+    # We need to restore security context on the unit file we added otherwise SystemD has no access to it.
     command -v getenforce > /dev/null
     if [ $? -eq 0 ]
     then